 Search for jobs:

 Use the UK Games Map to find out if there are games companies near you, then go to their websites directly and check out their open roles.
-Even if they are not advertising the right role, if you like a specific company it’s worth emailing them to let them know you are looking in case something suitable comes up in future.
+You could also check out ScreenSkills games industry job boards.
 Some employers will take on a junior environment artist if they have a strong portfolio, showing creativity, flair and software skills.

 Look outside games:

 It’s also worth considering computer artist roles in any other industry as using similar software will build up your skills.
 You can use this and any professional artwork you produce to continually improve your games art portfolio, putting you in a stronger position for an entry-level role in games.